alainpham/demo-fuse-amq-angular-plotly/README.md

-# Demo of an HTML 5 Angular application with Active MQ
+# Demo of an HTML 5 Angular application with Active MQ & Fuse backend

-This demos shows how Angular 5 configured with Bootstrap, plotly.js for charts and plots can interact with a back end application such as Fuse through AMQP messaging
+This demos shows how Angular 5 configured with Bootstrap, plotly.js for charts and plots can interact with a back end application such as Fuse through AMQP messaging.

+Graphs update in real time as messages are sent from the backend to the browser.

 ![Screenshot](screen.png)